information is not only difficult, but also very concentrated,

 So, vowels break the alphabet into similar lines of the vOwel-laBial-Linguals4 (pic.1) the exceptions of J, M & Y are explained further on. (laBials are the letters, representing sounds pronounced with lips, Linguals are the letters, representing sounds pronounced with tongue, vOwels are the letters, representing sounds pronounced with mere voice.
 Though for proper pronounciation of O & especially U we need to use lips (& that’s why U is burning blue underneath), just as for E & I tongue is used, but that’s yet an excessive rectification (because we base our research upon the myth presented as an epigraph to the work)

-In this edition of the article this structure is verified with latin, greek, jewish, russian & persian alphabets.
+In this edition of the article this structure is verified with latin, greek, jewish, russian & arabic alphabets.
 Though it’s also verified with georgian alphabet, with armenian it’s not.
 Please understand the conscious naming nations in minuscule – for nations bring nothing but nationalism which brings death & destructions of war, when what humanity needs is automation & complete autonomy, to make every conscious human seed able of recreating the whole population & civilization if needed).
 The representation of the alphabet as articulatory matrix converges it with the syllabaries (so, in japanese kana there’s also 5 rows beginning with vowels & the columns representing the consonant components of the syllable, and in sanskrit & hangyl letters are placed according to their articulatory features)